silenc3502/DataAcquisition/README.md

 sudo apt-get install libmysqlclient-dev

 # How to Test it
-sudo mysql -u 'your account' -p 'password'
+sudo mysql -u root -p 'password'
 mysql> create database cdb;
 mysql> create user 'bitai'@localhost identified by '456123';
 mysql> grant all privileges on \*.\* to 'bitai'@localhost identified by '456123';